phalpern/WG21-halpern/task_region_proposal-r2.md

 parallel code need to be put on notice when a function invoked in their program might spawn parallel tasks and return without joining them first.
-The compiler may need to generate stack-allocated stack frames for such functions and/or its optimizer might be impaired in doing its job if it needs to defensively assume that any function might return with child tasks still running.
+The compiler may need to generate stack-allocated stack frames for such functions and the optimizer might be impaired in doing its job if it needs to defensively assume that any function might return with child tasks still running.